Further Thoughts on Bureaucracy, Waste, Corruption, Autonomy & Governance

 When U.S. and World Bank officials speak of "autonomy", they mean that decisions regarding allocation of resources and other university matters are made by the governing board and central administration officials rather than by outside bodies (such as government ministries).
 What "autonomy" definitely does not mean is that students or faculty have any power to make decisions or to prevent or correct irresponsible governance.

 For example, in December 2009 the University of Texas at Austin (an institution that belongs to the state but has autonomy) announced that Mack Brown, the head coach of the football team, would receive a 70% salary raise, bringing his annual income from USD 3 million to above USD 5 million.
-To the best of my knowledge this salary (more than ten times that of U.S. President Obama) will make him the highest-paid government employee in the world.
-This comes at a time when academic programs at U of T, as at other U.S. universities, are facing sharp cut-backs.
+To the best of my knowledge this salary (more than ten times that of U.S. President Obama) made him the highest-paid government employee in the world at that time.
+This came at a time when academic programs at U of T, as at other U.S. universities, were facing sharp cut-backs.
 On 14 December the faculty council passed a resolution condemning the coach's salary boost as "unseemly and inappropriate".
 But of course the faculty has no power to overturn this obscene salary increase.

 * * *